 |Perognathus flavus||2.65-3.30 mm|

-Only three species of Chaetodipusare recognized from Pleistocene deposits, but this likely is due in part to the difficulty in identifying fragmentary material to species.
+Only four species of Chaetodipusare recognized from Pleistocene deposits in the eastern portion of the region, but this likely is due in part to the difficulty in identifying fragmentary material to species.

 Literature.
 Dalquest and Stangl 1984b; Hafner and Hafner 1983.